tvtaerum/cGANs_housekeeping/README.md

 Substantially, the routine divides the range of values from -3.0 to +3.0 into equal intervals and then randomizes the values by a shuffle.
 The process works - I'm still examining whether it accelerates convergence with images.

 ### 4.  how important is the source material (original images of faces)?
-In my attempts to improve the results of the generations, I managed to overlook a critical factor - what does the data going into the cGAN look like.
+In my attempts to improve the results of the generations, I initially overlooked a critical factor - what does the transformed data going into the cGAN look like.
 When the data going into a stream is a derivative of another process, as in this case, it is critical to examine the quality of the input data before declaring the results to be useful or invalid.

 The code to examine the data going into the cGAN is trivial and is included in the final stream.

 ![real faces rows](images/sampleRealImagesRows.png)

 It's worth remembering that the GAN process sees the images at the pixel level - they see every spot and wrinkle, every imperfection.
+The GAN sees the images at the convoluted pixel level.
 ![real faces](images/sampleRealImages.png)

 In spite of all the imperfections in individual images, my belief is the final results are impressive.
-Selecting out only facces featured as attractive to begin with may have aided in obtaining results which had considerable clarity.
+Selecting out only faces featured as attractive may have aided in obtaining results which had considerable clarity.

 ### 5.  how can I use embedding when I have descriptions of images?
 There are circumstances where we want to insure that a generated image has particular characteristics, such as a face being attractive, selecting a particular gender, and having facial features such as high cheek bones and large lips.
 Looking into the near future, it will be possible to create realistic GAN generated images of models wearing fashionable clothing, with specific expressions, and poses for catalogues.
-In this example, we could enter in the attributes:  attractive, female, high cheek bones, and large lips.
+In this example, we could enter in the features:  attractive, female, high cheek bones, and large lips in order to get many faces for fashion models.

 There were three parts to this process:
 1. selecting a subset of faces (only those identified as being "attractive"):